 Computer Network Architect

 Overview: Network architects plan and design enterprise computer networks.
-These IT professionals merge hands-on skills in computer hardware and software with a deep understanding of the organization’s goals in order to design an efficient, secure, and scalable network that can meet strategic objectives.
+These IT professionals merge hands-on skills in computer hardware and software with a deep understanding of the organization’s goals to create an efficient, secure, and scalable network that can meet strategic objectives.

 Average Salary: $112,000